appcod8/find8/README.md

 ## Usage

+1. Click the Find8 icon in your browser toolbar
+2. Enter your search query
+3. Choose a search engine
+4. Hit "Search" — results open in a new tab

+Or just type `8` in your address bar for instant omnibox access.
-Type `f` in your address bar, then enter a keyword:
+And then enter a keyword:
 - `y cats` → YouTube search
 - `g openai` → GitHub search
 - `b privacy` → Brave search